 40 percent of incoming first-year students and 33 percent of incoming transfer students are eligible for federal Pell grants.

 UW Bothell are eligible for veterans benefits.

-94% of incoming first-year students and 92% of incoming transfer students in fall 2017 come from Washington State.
+99% of incoming first-year students and 99% of incoming transfers in fall 2018 come from Washington state.